wong-hao/wong-hao.github.io/content/post/report/How to Read a CS Research Paper.md

 ---
-title: '第五次汇报'
+title: 'How to Read a CS Research Paper'
-subtitle: ''
+subtitle: '第五次汇报'
 summary:
 authors:
 - admin
 tags:
 - 备课
 categories:
-- 汇报
+- Miscellaneous
 date: "2020-08-18T00:00:00Z"
 lastmod: ""
 featured: false
-draft: false
+draft: true

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.